ThatDudeJude/Flackt/README.md

 python3 -m pip install -r requirements.txt
 ```

-7. To run the development server, set the environment variables below.
-Generate a secret key, typing in `python3 -c "import secrets; print(secrets.hex_token());" ` and use the output as the secret key.
+1. To run the development server, set the environment variables below.
+Generate a secret key, typing in `python3 -c "import secrets; print(secrets.token_urlsafe());" ` and use the output as the secret key.

 ```
     SECRET_KEY=[secret_key]